Blue Point Stables, LLC

 Do I have to wear a helmet?

-> Yes, if you’re under the age of eighteen (18).
-This is a Blue Point Stables and Insurance
+> Do you have to wear a helmet?
+Yes, if you’re under the age of nineteen (19).
+This is a Blue Point Stables and Insurance safety requirement.

 Can I wear my own helmet if I own one?